Lee Hodges Betting Profile: The Sentry - PGA TOUR

 Hodges' Best Finishes

-- Hodges took part in 33 tournaments last season, picking up one win and three finishes in the top 10.
+- Hodges last season participated in 33 tournaments, picking up one win and three finishes in the top 10.

-- In those 33 tournaments, he made the cut on 20 occasions.
+- In those 33 tournaments, he had a 60.6% success rate in terms of making the cut (20 cuts made).

 - Last season Hodges' best performance came at the 3M Open.
-He shot -24 and won the title (his only win last season).
+He shot -24 and took home the title (his only win last season).

-- With 1052 points last season, Hodges finished 35th in the FedExCup standings.
+- Hodges collected 1052 points last season, placing 35th in the FedExCup standings.

 Hodges' Strokes Gained Rankings